AI News

 Equity: Many AI systems train primarily on data from specific demographic groups.
 These models may perform poorly for underrepresented populations.
 Consequently, they might amplify existing disparities in healthcare quality.

 Healthcare has historically adopted new technology slowly due to safety and regulatory concerns.
 However, the current moment is remarkable.
-AI adoption now accelerates despite traditional barriers.
-Benefit evidence is now difficult to ignore.
-Competitive pressure to improve outcomes while managing costs intensifies globally.
+AI adoption now accelerates despite traditional barriers, and benefit evidence is now difficult to ignore.
+Moreover, competitive pressure to improve outcomes while managing costs intensifies globally.

 The transformation will not be uniform or easy.
-But the direction is clear.
-AI is becoming a permanent part of medicine.
+Yet, the direction is clear: artificial intelligence is becoming a permanent part of medicine.
 It changes how practitioners work, how researchers develop drugs, and how systems manage healthcare.
 For patients, this is good news, provided we pay appropriate attention to equity.

 Related Articles